 It is important that you do not let your visa expire!

 You must complete your program of study within the length of time specified on your Confirmation of Enrolment (CoE).
-The University will be able to extend your CoE document ONLY in limited circumstances, such as illness.
+The University will be able to extend your CoE document ONLY in limited circumstances, such as illness or where a student has remained fully enrolled but has not successfully completed all courses.

 To apply for a new CoE, complete a Confirmation of Enrolment (CoE) request form available online or from Campus Central.
 Any CoE Request form must be supported by documentary evidence (eg. medical certificate from your doctor) and must also be approved by your Program Director.
 You will also require a new Study Plan which you must organise with your Program Director.
 The CoE Request form requires your Program Director's approval and signature.
 When the form, is complete you must lodge it at Campus Central, together with your new Study Plan.
 Also, you will have to bring along your passport to verify your present student visa status.

-Your health cover should also be extended for the duration of your new CoE.
+Your health cover should also be extended for the length of your expected visa (i.e. in most cases 15th March or 30th September).
 For more information about extending your Overseas student Health Cover, please read the Overseas Student Health Cover FAQ online information site.

 For more information about your student visa responsibilities, please make a time to see an International Student Officer at the Learning and Teaching Unit on your home campus.